Archive for the ‘Success’ Category

 Too Efficient

 Being productive can make you too efficient at getting the wrong things done.
 For example your to do list will work perfectly when you’re shopping- even when this means adding a “family size” bag of chips to go with the super-sized chocolate bar.
-You end up buying all the wrong things because you’re used to it and your good at it.
+You end up buying all the wrong things because you’re used to it and you’re good at it.

 Solution: Take the bad foods off your list.
 Replace it with healthy (or at least healthier) alternatives.
 Avoid being in a position to see the “bad” items.